 This was an army cake I initially got ideas for from this site.
 We made it for our friend Anthony’s son’s 3rd birthday.
 Both my boyfriend and our friend are Operation Iraqi Freedom Veterans (Army).
 The tank army cake itself is Devil’s Food (two batches of batter, the turret is two small loaf pans, the base is two layers made from a medium-sized sheet cake pan).
 We used Oreos for the wheels and cut up Twizzler licorice for the tracks (using icing to secure each piece).

 The icing is all homemade buttercream with different tints of Wilton food coloring as necessary.
 I baked the cake Friday night and then put the base green coat of icing on Saturday morning.
 Saturday evening Anthony and I both started working on the details pulling from his military experience with actual tanks.
 We used our imagination for the rest.
 We didn’t finish until close to 3:30 Sunday morning.

 The item that posed the biggest dilemma for us was the cannon.
 My boyfriend and Anthony went to a dollar store and bought a toy riffle that they cut down to size to use for the cannon about 20 minutes before the party started Sunday afternoon.

 All pieces of the cake were edible except for the army man, his gun (both also found at a 99 Cent Only Store), and the cannon.
 All details with the exception of the inedible pieces: tracks, wheels, and cover behind the army man (which was an Oreo pulled in half) were done with Buttercream icing.

-To give the camouflage a more "painted-on" look as the icing dried we would carefully press it down with our fingers and paper towels to make it look smoother.
-When we were ready to put the candle on for the party itself we just removed the army man (who was legless by the way for easier application to the cake) and inserted the "3" candle in his place.
+So, here’s how to give the camouflage a more “painted-on” look.
+Carefully press down on the icing as it dries, using fingers and paper towels to make it look smoother.
+When we were ready to put the candle on for the party itself we just removed the army man (who was legless by the way for easier application to the cake) and inserted the “3” candle in his place.